 - Conduct independent research with supervision and mentoring by CBA staff

 - Build skills in data analysis, statistical analysis, macroeconomic modeling

 - Present your research findings to members of the Board of Directors of the Central Bank of Armenia

 - The working language at CBA is English, but Russian and/or Armenian language are helpful

 - The internship lasts eight weeks, roughly June 1-July 31

-- Apply using the CARAT application by February 8, 2019.
+- Apply using the CARAT application.